Zwemvest/kingmaker/docs/Playing-Notes/Session-1.md

 [[Gomi]] joins the fray, unleashing an Electric Arc attack that the assailant narrowly evades, still taking some damage from the residual shock. [[Kairos]], employing Arcane Cascade and utilizing Time Sense to enhance her precision, delivers a precise strike with her [[Elf|Elven]] Fauchard. [[Djames]] contributes by attempting to demoralize the assailant further.

-Working together, the party subdues the bandit, inflicting non-lethal damage and securing them with manacles and a gag to prevent further resistance.
+Working together, the party subdues the [[Bandits|bandit]], inflicting non-lethal damage and securing them with manacles and a gag to prevent further resistance.

 After freeing [[Jaethal]] from her restraints, the party attempts to heal her using [[Lizzy-the-Leshby|Lizzy]]'s natural abilities, but unfortunately, there is no response.
 Concerned, [[Lizzy-the-Leshby|Lizzy]] notes the absence of a heartbeat from [[Jaethal]], indicating something unusual about her condition.